AlekhyaPajjuri/ternary/README.md

 ### Acknowledgements
 Ternary would not be possible without work by the following people:
-* Corrado Böhm, for creating the P'' language in 1964.
+* *Corrado Böhm*, for creating the P'' language in 1964.
-* Urban Mueller, for creating the BF language in 1993.
+* *Urban Mueller*, for creating the BF language in 1993.
-* Oleg Mazonka and Daniel B. Cristofani, for dbfi and the dbfi-BF interpreter in 2003.
+* *Oleg Mazonka and Daniel B. Cristofani*, for dbfi and the dbfi-BF interpreter in 2003.
-* David Morgan-Mar, for creating the Ook! language in 2009.
+* *David Morgan-Mar*, for creating the Ook! language in 2009.